-(1) FMSC Approval for the Purchase of Shares in a Bank
+(1) FIMSA Approval for the Purchase of Shares in a Bank

-In accordance with the Law On Banks, the prior written consent of the FMSC must be obtained in order for any person to become a major shareholder of a bank in Azerbaijan or to create a bank holding with respect to a bank in Azerbaijan.
-The consent of the FMSC would also be required each time any such purchase will cause the purchaser's shareholding to equal or exceed the thresholds of 20 percent, 33 percent, 50 percent and more than 50 percent of the charter capital of a bank.
+In accordance with the law "On Banks", the prior written consent of FIMSA must be obtained in order for any person to become a major shareholder of a bank in Azerbaijan or to create a bank holding with respect to a bank in Azerbaijan.
+The consent of FIMSA would also be required each time any such purchase will cause the purchaser's shareholding to equal or exceed the thresholds of 20 percent, 33 percent, 50 percent and more than 50 percent of the charter capital of a bank.